woliveiras/Klon/README.md

 - The plan and confirmation prompt appear in your terminal.
 - All internal commands and outputs are also appended to `/var/log/klon.log`, which you can inspect later or collect via your logging stack.

-### Running unit tests
+### Running tests and coverage

-To run unit tests, you can use:
+You can run unit tests directly:

 ```bash
 go test ./...
 ```

-You can keep this command running in a watch mode by using external tools (like `entr`, `watchexec`, or your editor’s test runner) so that tests are executed automatically as you change the code.

-Alternatively, you can use the provided `Makefile` targets during development:
+Or use the `Makefile` shortcuts:

 ```bash
 make test          # go test ./...